 Healthy Dairy

-The cow, called Gomata in Sanskrit, is considered sacred in the Hindu tradition.
+The cow, called Gomata (गोमात) in Sanskrit, is considered sacred in the Hindu tradition.
 There are ancient Vedic hymns praising the cow for its gentle nature which is worthy of emulation for spiritual seekers.
-The cows has long been valued by cultures throughout the world for its milk, dung, and its ability to help with work.
-Particular reverence is given for five sacred (the pancha gavya)substances produced by the cow.
+The cow has long been valued by cultures throughout the world for its milk, dung, and its ability to help with labor.
+Particular reverence is given for five sacred substances produced by the cow (the pancha gavya).
 These are milk, ghee, yoghurt, dung, and urine.
-Cow dung and urine have a long use in various cultures for healing.
-Composted cow dung provides a nearly idea all-purpose fertilizer and soil amendment for the garden.
+Cow dung and urine have a long use in various Eastern and Western cultures for healing.
+Composted cow dung provides a nearly idea, all-purpose fertilizer and soil amendment for the garden.
 Dried cow dung has been used as a low smoke and pleasant smelling fuel for fires.
-Yogurt is prized by Ayurveda as nourishing.
+It is used also for its purifying properties to smear on houses and as a base for traditional Indian incense.
+Its smoke is excellent to remove negative energies from places and objects (like a more powerful smudge stick) and the ash produced is worn for protection.
+Cow urine is sprinkled for purification and consumed for cleaning toxins from the system.
+Yogurt is prized by Ayurveda as extremely nourishing.
 The probiotics it contains help aid digestion and the natural defenses of the body.
 Ghee (clarified butter) is prized above all other cooking oils for its digestibility and healing properties.
 Milk is viewed by Yoga and Ayurveda as the ideal, sattvic food for nourishing the body and helping to promote a calm mind for meditation.
 According to Ayurveda, milk should be raw, full-fat, unpasteurized, unhomogenized, and from cattle which are treated well.
-Because milk is heavy to digest and can contain pathogens and contaminants, it is recommended and milk be always boiled before use.
+Because milk is heavy to digest and can contain pathogens and contaminants, it is recommended and milk be always boiled before use, which increases its digestibility and kills harmful bacteria.